jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/infantry_regiment.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Recon Infantry Regiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Weakest in the game and lacks firepower.
 May just as well run away from threat with the column :ref:`formation <axis_and_allies_formation>`.
 Good for capturing unmanned cities, accumulate general exp for special operations and defend them with entrenchment :ref:`bonus <axis_and_allies_attributes>` against other recons.
 Comes with the recon attribute, +12 visibility, +3 current morale.

 The morale bonus is actually counterproductive, as you usually want them to rout fast to heal up somewhere else.
 They heal faster than other infantries with the smaller 5 person squad.
-They also come out of tent with fully squads, if your base in trouble this might be the fastest way to pump out regiments, except maybe against snipers, the small squad make them easier to wipe out.
+They also come out of tent with fully squads, if your base is in trouble this might be the fastest way to pump out regiments, except maybe against snipers, the small squad make them easier to  snip out.
 In late game you want stronger units, but recons can still have their use as scout and cannon fodder for artillery.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Anti-Tank Infantry Regiment